top of page

 How did the JCTV Weather Center get its founding?

 When I was an incoming high school freshman, I discovered that a TV productions class was being offered.
-However, it was only being offered to Sophomores, Juniors, and Seniors.
+However, it was only offered to Sophomores, Juniors, and Seniors.
 Therefore, I couldn’t take the course.
-This was only until I met the instructor of the course at a school event for incoming freshman.
-During this moment I expressed my interest about the course to him and he challenged me to say the word “Precipitation” correctly, and he would wave into the course.
-So, I attempted his challenge and said the word correctly.
-I ended up taking this course all four years of high school and served as one of the weather anchors for the school newscast that aired on the local cable channel in my hometown.
-Throughout the time of producing the weather segment I decided to name my part of the show “JCTV Weather Center” because the school news channel was called JCTV News.
-Aside from being a part of the school newscast this class also took field trips to CBS4Indy and Fox59 for a station tour.
-During the tour I had the experience of meeting CBS4Indy Meteorologist John Dissauer and Fox59 Meteorologist Brian Wilkes.
-Having the chance to meet actual meteorologist really made for a cool experience and overall best field trips I’ve ever taken while in school.
+This was only until I met the instructor of the course at a school event for incoming freshmen.
+During this moment I expressed my interest in the course to him.
+He put me to a challenge – which was to say the word “Precipitation” correctly.
+So, I attempted the challenge and said the word correctly.
+I ended up taking the course all four years of high school.
+During my time in the course, I served as one of the weather anchors for the school newscast that aired on local cable in my hometown.
+Throughout my time of producing the weather segment I decided to name my part of the show “JCTV Weather Center.”
+I chose this name because the school news channel was called JCTV News.
+Aside from being part of the school newscast I was given the opportunity to participate in the course field trips.
+These trips were to news stations in Indianapolis – CBS4Indy and Fox59.
+While there, I had the experience of meeting CBS4Indy Meteorologist John Dissauer and Fox59 Meteorologist Brian Wilkes.
+These moments of meeting each of these Meteorologist were truly exciting to me and I'm very grateful for the opportunity.
+These were the best school field trips ever!
+Special Thanks to Jeff Green!

-So far, I have completed 6 years of college courses at the University of Southern Indiana.
-My first two years I majored in Environmental Science.
-It was after the second year I decided to reevaluate the major I had chosen due to finding subjects within the major difficult.
-The reevaluation included the experience of job shadowing 14 News Chief Meteorologist Jeff Lyons.
-Through this experience it helped me realize that the radio and television major would be a better fit.
-By Fall of 2019 I redeclared my major to radio and television.
-I feel the major change was a good decision and have enjoyed the courses I’ve taken thus far.
-I look forward to learning and gaining more experience in the years to come.
+I attended the University of Southern Indiana for 7 years.
+For the first two years I majored in Environmental Science.
+It was after the second year I decided to reevaluate the major I had chosen.
+This was because I was finding the subjects within the major to be difficult.
+The reevaluation included the experience of job shadowing 14 News First Alert Chief Meteorologist Jeff Lyons.
+Through this experience it helped me realize that majoring in radio and television would be a better fit.
+So, by Fall of 2019 I redeclared my major to radio and television.
+I feel that my decision to change majors was a good decision because I found that the course fit my interests and just overall enjoyed them better.
+Fast forward to May 2024 – I officially graduated with a Bachelor of Science degree in Radio & Television and a minor in Digital Video.

 SETV - Access USI

-During my time at USI I have been involved with the campus television station.
-The name of the station is “SETV”.
-My involvement with the station includes my on-air presence doing the weather segment for the weekly show “Access USI”.
-My segment is very similar to what I do here on my platforms for JCTV Weather Center, but it does have some minor differences.
-The show posts weekly on the SETV YouTube Channel.
+During my time at USI, I was involved with the campus television station.
+The name of the station is “SETV.”
+My involvement with the station was being the weather anchor for the weekly show “Access USI.”
+My segment was very similar to what I’ve done here on my platforms for JCTV Weather Center.
+Though it did have some minor differences.

 Beyond Doing the Weather